JordanL2/ModularCalculator/README.md

 # Bugs

 * Unit normalisation: "1 joule / 1 m^3" gets simplified to "1 pascal" - Even Google has this issue
+* Scroll to bottom - improve approach that a timer with arbitrary delay